Standex (SXI)

 Holding over 500 patents globally, Standex (NYSE:SXI) is a manufacturer and distributor of industrial components for various sectors.

-• Annual revenue growth of 3.4% over the last five years was below our standards for the industrials sector
+• 3.4% annual revenue growth over the last five years was slower than its industrials peers

 StockStory Analyst Team